pseudoincorrect/Bariot/instructions.md

 Head to .../Bariot/tests/end_to_end/

-The following command will create a user, a thing and send a mqtt message.
+The following commands will:

+- Create a user and a thing
+- Send a mqtt message
+- Connect to Websocket endpoint and receive data
-Then it will clean the resources created (user and things).
+- Clean the resources created

 ```console
 $ ./venv/Scripts/activate